steemit/devportal/_tutorials-recipes/create-password-recoverable-account.md

 #### Recover account <a name="recover"></a>

 The second step is the actual recovery of the account.
 The `recover_account` function is used for this step to transmit the recovery.
+In the case of an account with multisig the recent/old owner key can be provided by the account(s) that you have given owner authority to.

 ```json
 [